skilesare/immortality/a_new_constitution/contract.md

         //set the new executive
         executiveAddress = newExecutive;

-        //record the chain in blockchain storage so history will be known.
+        //record the chain in blockchain storage
+        //so history will be known.
         ExecutiveHistorynewHistory = new ExecutiveHistory(
             {
               block: block.number,